Innovation at OhioGuidestone

-Innovators, program leaders, researchers, and students looking to partner on research efforts with OhioGuidestone should contact the Director of Applied Clinical Sciences & Research, Brittany Pope.
-Email Brittany at Brittany.Pope@ohioguidestone.org or call 440.260.6685.
+Innovators, program leaders, researchers, and students looking to partner on research efforts with OhioGuidestone should contact the Assistant Vice President, Applied Clinical Sciences and Research, Brittany Pope.
+Email Brittany at Brittany.Pope@ohioguidestone.org or call 440.260.8865.

 For those interested in participating in our research activities, please contact firstname.lastname@example.org.

 Our Current Studies:

 For fathers with a baby on the way or between 0-12 months.
 Currently serving fathers in Cuyahoga and Stark Counties.